stardustapp/skychat/README.md

-A collection of FOSS productivity applications for Stardust
+A collection of FOSS productivity applications for Stardust, as well as a standard library that powers them.

 ## Important Notice
 These applications are built on top of the Stardust API platform.